nour-karoui/StockScrapper/README.md

          }
 ```

 ***For more optimisation***, We included a ForkJoinTable, to divide the table between different threads.
+(Check the complete code in the ForkJoinTable.java file)

 ## 🤝 Contributing